Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ***Output is:***
 * the id of the transaction in which the invoice was published to the blockchain - `tx_id`.
-* the reference number of the asset - `invoice_reference_number`
+* the unique reference number of the asset - `invoice_reference_number`

 Sample output
 ```
 {
 "status": 200,
+"response": {
-  "tx_id": "aaa",
+"tx_id": "6b8842e04d649d33a2f6cd4e632d1c61e5989dd46532a8a8eee566ee58656fbc",
-  "invoice_reference_number": "aaa",
+"invoice_reference_number": "365-515-34923",
+"invoice_details": {
+"details": {
+"invoice_amount": "USD 856,000",
+"invoice_maturity": "10-April-2019",
+"invoice_description": "This is optional additional information about the invoice."
 }
+}
+}
+}
 ```

 ### 6.3 Viewing invoices
+Participants, especially investors, view invoices.
+This list of invoices can be filtered based on payer, payee, maturity date and value.

+To view invoices, use `post /api/v1/view_invoice` and passes these parameters:
+1. `invoice_reference_number` - the reference number of the invoice.
+2. `token` - name of the fiat currency token.
+3. `token_amount` - quantity of the fiat currency token.

 ### 6.4 Bidding by investors
 Investors place bids on invoices.
 To place a bid on an invoice, the investor must hold sufficient quantity of fiat currency  tokens (token).
 These tokens are issued by banks against fiat currency deposits held by them.
 Investors can purchase these tokens from their banks.
-Once an investor places a bid, the relevant amount of tokens are ‘locked’ and 'un-spendable' till either (1) the supplier (payee) rejects the bid or (2) the investor cancels his bid.
+Once an investor places a bid, the relevant amount of tokens are ‘locked’ and 'un-spendable' till either:
+* the supplier (payee) rejects the bid or
+* the investor cancels his bid

 To create a bid, the investor uses `create_bid` and passes these parameters:
 1. `invoice_reference_number` - the reference number of the invoice.
 2. `token` - name of the fiat currency token.
-3. `token_amount` - quantity of the fiat currency token.
+3. `token_amount` - quantity of the fiat currency token being offered in return for the invoice

 Sample input
 ```